Miyu Sato: 2025

-By winning the Stanley Ladies Honda Golf Tournament the previous year, Sato earned a place at the Honda LPGA Thailand Tournament (February 20–23), open to only 72 players, her second overseas LPGA tournament.
-She played consistent golf, scoring under par for all four days, finishing tied for 30th at -7 (70, 71, 70, 70).
+By winning the Stanley Ladies Honda Golf Tournament the previous year, Sato earned a place at the Honda LPGA Thailand Tournament (20–23 February), open to only 72 players, her second overseas LPGA tournament.
+She played consistent golf, scoring under par for all four days, finishing tied for 30th at −7 (70-71-70-70).

-On the first day of the Meiji Yasuda Ladies Golf Tournament (July 10–13), which was shortened to 54 holes with a first-ever spectator lock-out due to a bear appearing incident, she tied for the lead with a personal best of nine under par (63 strokes) with nine birdies, including seven in a row.
+On the first day of the Meiji Yasuda Ladies Golf Tournament (10–13 July), which was shortened to 54 holes with a first-ever spectator lock-out due to a bear appearing incident, she tied for the lead with a personal best of nine under par (63 strokes) with nine birdies, including seven in a row.
 On the second day, she shot a 69 to maintain her lead at twelve under par, but on the final day, with seven players tied for the lead at one point, she ended up one stroke behind Sakura Koiwai, the eventual winner.
-At the Sony Japan Ladies PGA Championship (September 11–14, 2025), one of the four Japanese majors, from a 3rd-place tie on day 1 with a score of three under par, she scored the day’s best score of seven under par 65 on day 2 to take the sole lead and held on to the lead as a tie on day 3 although she could not improve her score.
+At the Sony Japan Ladies PGA Championship (11–14 September), one of the four Japanese majors, from a 3rd-place tie on day 1 with a score of three under par, she scored the day’s best score of seven under par 65 on day 2 to take the sole lead and held on to the lead as a tie on day 3 although she could not improve her score.
 On the final day, she unfortunately shot a four over par for a total of six under par and ended up tied for sixth place.

-In the Qualifying Stage (October 15–18, Plantation Golf & Country Club, Venice, Florida) for next season's LPGA Tour card, Sato finished with a total of +1 (71, 75, 74, 69) for an 81-place tie and could not make the cutline of 45 required for qualifying for the Final Qualifying Stage.
+In the Qualifying Stage (15–18 October, Plantation Golf & Country Club, Venice, Florida) for next season's LPGA Tour card, Sato finished with a total of +1 (71-75-74-69) for an 81-place tie and could not make the cutline of 45 required for qualifying for the Final Qualifying Stage.

+In her fourth year as a professional, Sato competed in 35 tournaments, placed eight top-10 finishes, ranked 22nd in prize money, and ranked 22nd in the Mercedes point rankings.
+She thus secured her fourth consecutive priority seed.